WHAT IS LONG TERM CARE?

 Talk with an elder law and estate planning attorney as well as a Certified Financial Planner to make sure that you are pointed in the direction you want to go.

 There is a spousal allowance.
+In Texas, your home is exempt as long as you have an intent to return.
 But to truly protect your spouse and any dependents, you may want to plan far in advance, consulting a qualified elder law attorney.

-During that period, the facility could bill you at its private pay rate, which could be substantially higher than what it would receive from Medicaid.
-You could qualify but see a home or ranch or business you planned to leave to your children subject to Medicaid estate recovery for the “loan” you received from Medicaid.
+If you or your family could pay, the facility could bill you at its private pay rate, which could be substantially higher than what it would receive from Medicaid.
+You could qualify but see a home or ranch or business you planned to leave to your children subject to Medicaid estate recovery.

 Using an extended estate or “Lady Bird” deed or a transfer on death deed, you can save your home for your family.
-Acting early, you can form a limited liability company, partnership, corporation or trust to keep your family ranch or business operating even when you are not there to run it.
+Using a DMV form could save your vehicle.
+Forming a limited liability company or other legal entity could keep your ranch or business operating even when you are not there to run it.
 An elder law and estate planning attorney can show you ways to do this.

 Don’t just “spend down,” giving the nursing home money you or your family may need.
 Consider what will enhance your life.
 Consider applying to receive care at home using Star + Plus, a Texas Medicaid waiver program: you may not need to “spend down” at all.
 Texas Medicaid Eligibility: Assets and Income